 1601 N. Clark St., 312-642-4600

-Join in a freedom sing-along, learn about the North Lawndale neighborhood where Dr. King once lived, and view the “King in Chicago” documentary at this annual event that honors Dr. Martin Luther King’s legacy and activism, particularly in Chicago.
+Join in a freedom sing-along, learn about civic action, and explore hands-on activities that focus on civil rights awareness.
 This all-ages event is free with museum admission, which is free for Illinois residents for the day.
 Register for the museum’s online account to receive free tickets.

 More info about the MLK Day Family event